alexwlchan/alexwlchan.net/src/_drafts/s3-shortcuts.md

 I’ve had both of these in my shell config for a while now, and they’ve been quite useful.
 Neither is a massive time saver, but they save me a few seconds each time I use them.

+S3 isn't actually a local filesystem, and it's risky to treat it as such.
+But for quick file edits, these functions help paper over the difference.